julienrf/arrows-typelevel-summit-2017/slides/slides.md

 trait Program extends DataDescr {

   /**
-    * A record type with on field named “x”
+    * A record with one field named “x”
     * and containing a `String` value
     */
   val x: Data[String] = field("x")